kibertoad/toad-scheduler/README.md

 ## Using IDs and ES6-style imports

 You can attach IDs to tasks to identify them later.
-This is helpful in projects that run a lot of tasks and especially if you wanna target the tasks specifically (e.g. starting, stopping or checking their status).
+This is helpful in projects that run a lot of tasks and especially if you want to target some of the tasks specifically (e. g. in order to stop or restart them, or to check their status).

 ```js
 import { ToadScheduler, SimpleIntervalJob, Task } from 'toad-scheduler';